sualeh/pointlocation6709-ts/README.md

 # Point Location 6709

-A JavaScript representation of [ISO 6709] geographic point location by coordinates.
+A TypeScript representation of [ISO 6709] geographic point location by coordinates.
 Validity is enforced by unit tests, which run in a browser.
 (See the sister project, a Java library for [Point Location 6709], which more full-featured, with a parser and formatter.)

 ## Download